 Who, when and where

-After 14 June 2011 there is no change to the principle governing who must apply, when to apply and the granting or rejection of authorisation by individual Member States.
-What has changed is that the EU is now divided into three zones for the purposes of cooperation between Member States on the evaluation of new applications for authorisations.
+After 14 June 2011 there is no change to the principle governing who can apply, when to apply and the granting or rejection of authorisation by individual Member States.
+What has changed is that the EU is now divided into three zones for the purposes of cooperation between Member States on the evaluation of new applications for authorisations...

 Who can apply

 The company wishing to place the product on the market must apply for authorisation.
-The application for authorisation to place a product on the market in Denmark is free of charge.
+In order to apply for authorisation of a product in Denmark a fee will be charged.
+The fee depends on the type of application.
+You can find more information about this under "Fees" in the menu to the left.

 When to apply